AnirudhOO7/AnirudhOO7/README.md

 My foundation is backend engineering designing scalable microservices, event-driven systems, and reliable cloud services.
 I apply the same engineering discipline to LLM-powered applications, focusing on retrieval grounding, measurable evaluation, observability, and cost-aware deployments.
 I'm interested in building AI systems that are reliable enough to run in production, not just demos.

-🎓 MS in Computer Science, Indiana University Bloomington 🔬 Published in IEEE and Springer on deep learning and predictive modeling 📍 Bloomington, IN · Open to Software Engineer / Backend Engineer / AI Engineer roles
+🎓 MS in Computer Science, Indiana University Bloomington (GPA 3.67) · BTech in Artificial Intelligence, SRM 🔬 Published in IEEE and Springer on deep learning and predictive modeling 📍 Bloomington, IN · Open to Software Engineer / Backend Engineer / AI Engineer roles